When purchasing disability insurance, a major factor of determining your premium rate is your medical specialty.

 Insurance companies generally classify occupations on a scale of 1 to 5 or 6.
 Many use the letter M to designate medical professionals.
 Typically, the higher the numerical value of the classification the lower the rate available from the insurance company.

 “Physician” or “medical professional” is not itself an occupational class on disability insurance.
 Instead, carriers separate specialties into different classes.
-Medical professionals buying coverage for the first time may be surprised to discover how differently insurance companies classify medical specialties.
+Medical professionals buying coverage for the first time may be surprised to discover how different insurance companies classify medical specialties.

 In general, specialties in the highest-risk occupational classes are those that regularly engage in high-risk practices or that have strenuous manual duties.
 Examples include anesthesiologists, registered nurses, and podiatrists.